-How to catch kahawai - a Top NZ sportfish - Part 1
+How to catch kahawai - a Top New Zealnd sportfish - Part 1

 Kahawai (Arripis trutta) are a tremendous sportfish; found only in New Zealand and Australia (where for some unknown reason it is called 'salmon').

 Most kahawai weigh between 1kg (2lb) and 2.5kg (5lb), but they fight well above their weight class.
 Pound for pound, kahawai, if fished on appropriate gear, are one of the hardest fighting sportfish in any ocean.

 There are few sights that stir the fishing blood more than a school of kahawai in full attack mode.
 When they are really on the bite, kahawai can be almost too easy to catch, but some days they can drive anglers to distraction by their fickleness.
 Despite the sight of fish slashing and splashing after bait-fish kahawai can be particularly fussy about what they will and will not eat.

 There was a move some years ago to try and promote kahawai as ‘sea trout’ to try and attract American anglers.
 Kahawai is superficially similar to the fish called ‘sea trout’ in the USA, but are no relation.